Betty Behrens

 Catherine Betty Abigail Behrens (24 April 1904 – 3 January 1989), known as Betty Behrens and published as C. B. A. Behrens, was a British historian and academic.
-Her early interests included Henry VIII, Charles II, and the early modern period of English history, with her later research focused on the Ancien Régime (the Kingdom of France from the Middle Ages to the French Revolution).
-She was elected a Fellow of Newnham College, Cambridge in 1935, and moved to become a Fellow of Clare Hall, Cambridge after the publication of The Ancien Régime (1967).
+Her early interests included Henry VIII, Charles II, and the early modern period of English history.
+She later focused her research on the Ancien Régime (the Kingdom of France from the Middle Ages to the French Revolution).
+She was elected a Fellow of Newnham College, Cambridge in 1935.
+She became a Fellow of Clare Hall, Cambridge after the publication of The Ancien Régime (1967).
 She "achieved an international reputation" with The Ancien Régime, with reviews describing it as "remarkable and absorbing" and "a lively, thought-provoking essay in historical revision".

 Early life and education

 Behrens was born on 24 April 1904 in London, England.
 Her father was Noel Edward Behrens (1879–1967), a Jewish civil servant and banker who had inherited a large amount of money from his father.
-Her mother Vivien Behrens (1880–1961), the daughter of Sir Cecil Coward, was a Christian.
+Her mother Vivien Behrens (1880–1961), the daughter of Sir Cecil Coward, was reared as a Christian.
 She was educated at home by a series of governesses and never attended school.
 She spoke French and English from an early age and later added German.

 In 1923, Behrens matriculated into Lady Margaret Hall, Oxford to study modern history.
 She graduated in 1926 with a first class Bachelor of Arts (BA) degree.
-She was awarded a Commonwealth Fellowship to Radcliffe College, a women's liberal arts college in Cambridge, Massachusetts, United States, in 1928.
+In 1928 she was awarded a Commonwealth Fellowship to Radcliffe College, a women's liberal arts college that was part of Harvard University in Cambridge, Massachusetts, United States.

 Academic career

-Having returned to the United Kingdom, Behrens held research posts at Bedford College, London and at University College, Oxford.
+After her return to the United Kingdom, Behrens held research posts at Bedford College, London and at University College, Oxford.
 In 1935, she was elected a Fellow of Newnham College, Cambridge.
 Additionally, she was appointed an assistant lecturer in the Faculty of History, University of Cambridge in 1938 and promoted to lecturer the following year.
 Her research in the mid-1930s was focused on Henry VIII, and she published academic papers on this period including on his divorce and on resident diplomats.
-Her interests moved to later English history and she published an article on Charles II in 1941.
+Her interests moved to later English history and in 1941 she published an article on Charles II.